monhacks/crystalboard/docs/develop/index.md

   - **wCurLevel**: initialized in LevelSelectionMenu (where it is also used), and stays static during the level.
   - **wDefaultLevelSelectionMenuLandmark**: used to know in which landmark to place the player when entering level selection menu.
   - **wCurOverworldMiscPal**
+  - **wLevelSelectionMenuEntryEventQueue**: which events have to be triggered the next time the player enters the level selection menu.

 - These addresses share memory region with string buffers from *wStringBuffer3* onwards.
 They are placed in memory in the following order.
   - **wTempSpaceStruct**: Temporary scope.
 Same structure as *wCurSpaceStruct*